 Not every addict is mentally ill.
 But every addict can benefit from mental health counseling.
 Addiction harms your relationships and your mental health.
 The process of detox can be extremely difficult and may inspire feelings of self-loathing and hopelessness.
 Mental health counseling helps you every step of the way—from detox all the way through to a life of sustained sobriety.

 We offer mental health therapy that’s customized to meet addicts where they are.
 Our counselors offer a range of modalities, including cognitive-behavioral therapy and trauma-informed counseling.
 We’ll work with you to ensure we can competently meet your mental health needs.

 Many addicts think that detox is the only step toward sobriety.
 The truth is it’s just one part of the journey.
 Once you detox, you’ll need skills to remain sober and to lead a happy and productive life.
 That’s where mental health therapy comes in.
-In counseling, you’ll master a range of skills.
+In counseling, you’ll learn a range of skills.
 Those include:

 Your therapist helps you when you’re overwhelmed, stressed, and hopeless.
 Your therapist also helps you get and stay inspired by your journey to sobriety.
 You can do it.
 Your therapist is here to remind you of that fact.

 We offer a range of therapy options.
 You will work with a warm and competent therapist who listens without judgment, and who keeps your sessions confidential.
 You’ll feel safe and supported to discuss even the most frustrating issues.
 And you’ll get help when you need it, with an eye toward helping you achieve your goals.

 Therapy is an indispensable tool on the road to sobriety.
 Let us help.
 If you’re ready to blaze a new trail to sobriety, call us today!